Breaking Four: A Family Affair - Lap 1

 The Amateur Athletic Union (AAU) was the main governing body of track and field.
 They held races all over the country throughout the year.
 The runners were expected to be there.

 Bair, Jr. hop-scotched across the U.S. running races.
 In one 52 week period, Bair ran at 28 different venues.
 A cross country meet through the muddy sludge of an Iowa cornfield in December.
 An indoor two-mile in February in New York.
-An outdoor mile Los Angeles in June.
+An outdoor Mile in Los Angeles in June.
 All the while he was running his 100 miles a week, sometimes even topping out at 120.

 However, like most runners in that time period, Bair, Jr. was struggling to make ends meet.
 Amateur athletes couldn’t accept sponsorship or prize money to race, so they had to find other ways to support themselves.
 It was practically impossible to train and make a living.